cyph/pqcrypto.js/packages/mceliece/README.md

 Note: McEliece is a low-level cryptographic primitive, not a high-level construct like libsodium's [crypto_box](https://download.libsodium.org/doc/public-key_cryptography/authenticated_encryption.html).
-This module can be combined with a symmetric cipher and a MAC to provide such a construct, but you should avoid using mceliece.js directly for anything important if you lack the experience to do so.
+This module can be combined with a symmetric cypher and a MAC to provide such a construct, but you should avoid using mceliece.js directly for anything important if you lack the experience to do so.

 ## Changelog